DmitriyMay/part-service-test/README.md

 - Follow the link "http://localhost: 8080/".
 Or
 - Open a project in Ide (IntelliJ IDEA)
-- Add configuration, select "Tomsat Server -> Local"
+- Add configuration, select "Tomcat Server -> Local"
 - Run “Fix”, go to “Deployment” and delete “Application Context”.
 - Run